 It is important to note that these receptors are active players in regulating activities like mood, appetite, and response to pain.

 The endocannabinoid system can actually trigger different responses, based on the different cannabinoids, or endocannabinoids, we consume.
 Check out this video for more information on this amazing bodily system.

 Since CBGA and CBD are both non-psychoactive, they have some similarities in their therapeutic activities.

 POSSIBLE THERAPEUTIC BENEFITS OF CBGA

-Even though there is very little medical research conducted in regards to CBGA, early studies give us hints on some of its potential applications in medicine.
+For quite some time, there was actually very little medical research conducted in regards to CBGA.
+The early studies give us hints on some of its potential applications in medicine.

 A silico study carried out in 2019 showed that CBGA activated Peroxisome Proliferator-Activated Receptors (PPARs), thereby stimulating the metabolism of lipid and reducing excessive accumulation.
 This study still requires animal and human trials.

 In vitro study shows that CBGA inhibits enzyme aldose reductase, the main contributor to oxidative stress that leads to diabetic complications.

 Huntington’s Disease is a progressive brain disorder that leads to the loss of cognition and movement.
 It is one of the degenerative diseases that researchers are hoping CBGA would have the potential in treating.
 A study carried out in 2015 shows that CBGA protects the neurons of nice that have Huntington’s disease.